yxuansu/SimCTG/README.md

 <span id='tutorial'/>

 #### 4. Huggingface-Style Tutorials:
 We have encapsulated our work as an easy-to-use library (i.e., package).
-In the following, we provide a huggingface-style tutorials on how to use SimCTG and contrastive search with just a few lines of code.
+In the following, we provide huggingface-style tutorials on how to use SimCTG and contrastive search with just a few lines of code!

 <span id='install_simctg'/>